dipjyotisikder/Hackerrank-Certification-Solutions/README.md

 ## Contribution

-Contributions to the HackerRank Certification Problem Solver are welcome!
+Contributions to the HackerRank Certification Solutions are welcome!
 If you'd like to add new problems, improve existing solutions, or suggest enhancements, please feel free to submit a pull request.
 Together, we can make this tool even more valuable for the HackerRank community.

 ## License